 To extend the life of all.
 Or just those who fund the research?

 Far be it from me to wear the clothes of the conspiracy theorist.
 The question is simpler.
 I can't help but correlate the effort to extend life with this astonishing amount of wealth, ego and fear of dying that is giving birth to these monstrous economic endeavors by super billionaires.
 Why do they do it?

 One answer above all: time.
-Which is not money, or not alone, but it can certainly be value.
-The vertical growth of something called Q-Commerce makes us understand.
-The "Q" stands for "Quick".
+Which is not money, or not only, but it can certainly be value.
+The vertical growth of something called Q-Commerce makes us understand this.
+The "Q" stands for "Quick", fast.
 It is time-based trading, which serves to give time to those who benefit from it.
 Ghost Kitchen, who prepare meals for us, personal trainers who don't waste time in traffic to reach a gym.
-Streaming services that show us everything immediately, delivery companies that bring us the shopping home.
+Streaming services that show us everything right away, delivery companies that bring our shopping home.
 Amazon that delivers things in hours.
 Extending your life, even before being more years old, means first of all having more hours.